 "It's not as bad as you think," he replied.
-"I've never been inside, but the whole park here, grass and all, forms a roof over a big castle that maybe goes down as far as the temple goes up.
-Enormous number of rooms and lots of twisty passageways.
-I think it's part of a big cave or something.
-Leastwise all I heard is that it's cool down there but always breezy so the smoke doesn't bother you."
+"I've never been inside, but the whole park here, graand all, forms a roof over a big castle that maybe goes down as far as the temple goes use Enormous number of rooms and lots of twisty passageways.
+I think it's part of a big cave something.
+Leastwise all I heard is that it's cool down there but always breezy so the smo doesn't bother you."

 She sighed.
 On top of everything else, the man she sought lived inside a virtual fort of unknown dimensions and honeycombed with labyrinthine passageways.
-She began to think she would never even find the demon with the jewel.
+She began to think she wou never even find the demon with the jewel.
 Suddenly a thought came to her.

-"You said something about girls giving themselves to the church," she recalled.
-"And just now you said some people called Women of the Spirit lived there.
+You said something about girls giving themselves to the church," she recalled.
+"And just no you said some people called Women of the Spirit lived there.
 Just what does that mean?"

 He shrugged.
 "Beats me.
-All I know is that any girl who's passed blood but is unclaimed could show up at one of the four doors there and give herself to the church and get taken in.
-What happens after that nobody knows, since I don't think anybody ever sees them again."
+All I know is that any girl who's passed blood but is unclaimed cou show up at one of the four doors there and give herself to the church and get taken in.
+WI happens after that nobody knows, since I don't think anybody ever sees them again."

 That was not cheering news for several reasons.
-For a brief moment she had an idea to volunteer herself-at least that would get her inside and perhaps give her some familiarity with who and what was where -but puberty was required, and this body was still months, perhaps even a year, away from that.
+For a brief moment she had an idea volunteer her-self-at least that would get her inside and perhaps give her some familiarity with w and what was where -but puberty was required, and this body was still months, perhaps ever year, away from that.
 How long had Mogart said?
-One day here equaled more than an hour back home.
+One day here equaled more than an hour ba home.
 Certainly not enough time.
-It didn't matter, though; she was certain she couldn't stand a year in this society.
-Of course, if she didn't solve this problem she'd spend more than that here, she realized suddenly, and new urgency came over her.
+It didn't matter, though; she was certain she couldn't stand year in this society.
+Of course, if she didn't solve this problem she'd spend more than that he she realized suddenly, and new urgency came over her.
 Her mind raced.